guynir/fennec/README.md

 </body>
 ```

-While this practice is very useful (and even _THE_ preferred one) in some cases, it is hard to apply
+While this practice is very useful and even _THE_ preferred one in some cases, it is hard to apply
 such a solution on an entire page.
-The markup than becomes unreadable and ambiguous and results in a code
+The markup is than split to multiple snippets which becomes unreadable
-that is hard to maintain.
+and ambiguous resulting in a code that is hard to maintain.

 This library provides a different practice and technical solution.
 It allows a markup developer to apply
 inline templating meta-elements to simplify the work: